 Are you expecting a promise from God to be fulfilled?
 Are you trusting God for a financial breakthrough?
 Are you facing seemingly insurmountable odds?

-If so, you must make sure that your faith is strong and unmovable.
-You must believe as Abraham and Sarah did and stand firm until your victory appears.
+If so, you must make sure your faith is strong and unmovable.
+You must persevere and believe as Abraham and Sarah did and stand firm until your victory appears.

 17 As it is written, I have made you the father of many nations.
 [He was appointed our father] in the sight of God in Whom he believed, Who gives life to the dead and speaks of the nonexistent things that [He has foretold and promised] as if they [already] existed.